Charlie Rose (politician): Personal life

 Rose married Sara Louise Richardson on June 30, 1962; they had three children.
 Charles Grandison Rose, IV born December 14, 1965.
-Sara Louise Rose, born October 19, 1973.
+Louise Rose (Pacini), born October 19, 1973.
 Irene Cowan Rose, born November 9, 1975.
 Irene died in infancy of a congenital heart defect on January 28, 1976.

 Sara and Charlie divorced in September 1982.
 Rose then married Joan Ray Teague in 1982 on Bald Head Island, North Carolina.
 Together they adopted a baby girl, Kelly Josephine (born October 1, 1987).
 The couple divorced in 1995.
 Rose then married Stacye Hugh Hefner in May 1995 near Washington, D.C.
 The couple have one daughter, Parker Delaney (born October 19, 1999).

 Death

 In 2009, Rose moved to Albertville, Alabama, to be near Stacye's mother.
 Rose largely gave up his lobbying work with the move.
-Rose died of complications related to Parkinson’s disease at a hospital in northern Alabama near their home.
+Rose died of complications related to Parkinson's disease at a hospital in northern Alabama near their home.